1395 W Broadway rezoning application

 We currently have a dangerous amount of traffic flying down hemlock street from broadway already.
 With several issues when people try to turn right onto 8th.
 What precautions and added street lights, stop lights, crossings are being added to account for the choice to put the parking access of an additional 274 vehicles onto 8th avenue.
 Why is the parking lot not being accessed via broadway which would be substantially safer?
 Has anyone taken any time to view the Hemlock road traffic.
 Has anyone taken account of the already dangerous amount of issues with people turning right at the light at 7th into that bottle neck?

-RZ asked 10 months ago
+RZ asked about 1 year ago

 Thank you for taking the time to review the application for 1395 West Broadway.